vbirds/tokoro/readme.md

 #### void Handle::Stop()
 `Stop()` is the way to stop suspended coroutine from outside.
 This only function is the whole tokoro's cancelation system. tokoro do not take the current popular cancel token philosophy, relys on RAII and suspend point to safely stop coroutines.
 So you don't need to manage these annoying cancel tokens, and passing them down in your nested coroutines recursively.
 Stop mechanic removed a lot of pain of cancel token system, in most coroutines you don't need to do anything. ( Focus on single thread helps us to achieve this.)
 However for some coroutines, you still need to take care your resource releases and state rollback with RAII.
 We will talk in detail in the Best Practice section.

-#### std::optional<AsyncState> Handle::GetState()
+#### std::optional\<AsyncState\> Handle::GetState()
 `GetState()` actually consist two layer of information.
 When it returns std::nullopt, it means either the handle is invalid or the associated scheduler is destroyed.
-To distinguish between this two state, you only need to get confirm from `IsInvilad()`.
+To distinguish between these two state, you only need to get confirm from `IsInvilad()`.
 On the other hand, AsyncState tells you the state of the coroutine,

 * Running: every coroutine starts with Running state.
 But you shouldn't a assume every new started Handle will returns Running immediatly.
 Because the coroutine might already reached its end in the Scheduler::Start().
 * Succeed: means a coroutine finished execution without exceptions.